microsoft/PowerApps-Samples/cds/webapi/C#/CDSWebApiService/ConditionalOperations/README.md

 ### Demonstrate

-This sample uses a conditional (If-Match, If-Non-Match) message header along with the ETag value of a account record when retrieving and updating the record.
+This sample uses a conditional (If-Match, If-Non-Match) message header along with the ETag value of an account record when retrieving, updating, or deleting an account.

-This sample also makes use of the CDSWebApiService wrapper class.
+This sample also makes use of the CDSWebApiService wrapper class for HTTP message operations and error handling.

 ### Clean up